top

 The Harvard Law School’s Seminar in Law, Economics, and Organization, Professor Michael Jensen and Werner Erhard presented a paper on integrity that they co-authored with Steve Zaffron.

 The presentation of the paper was given in 2007.
 The paper is not written for the lay person however its significance cannot be underestimated.
 It represents a shift in consciousness within academia, at the very top.
-It's possibly the first time such a prestigious body of intellects, other than professional workshop facilitators, have acknowledged integrity as a communication variable.
+It's possibly the first time such a prestigious body of intellects, other than professional workshop facilitators, have acknowledged integrity as a communication variable, one that affects all outcomes.

 "In summary, we show that defining integrity as honoring one's word."